-The unit has a single point connection at the junction box inside the unit.
-It might also have a disconnect switch and/or a fuse.
-All electrical wiring must be in accordance with the current version of the national and local codes.
+The unit has a single point connection at the junction box (comes with disconnect switch) inside the unit below the electrical enclosure on the right side of the unit.
+Note that a circuit breaker located on electrical enclosure may be provided instead of the disconnect depending on the amperage.

+The electrical wiring must be in accordance with the current applicable national and local codes.
 A qualified electrician must carry out the work.
-The junction box is located behind the fan/motor shield.
-Electrical power to the unit should be disconnected by opening the remote disconnect device prior to removing the fan/motor shield.
-All wiring must enter the unit through designated openings and not through the riser stub out openings.
-Only copper wiring shall be used for connections with the unit.
+The electrical power to the unit should be disconnected by opening the remote disconnect device prior to opening the access panel.
+The wiring diagram shall be followed thoroughly when making connections to the unit.